open5e/open5e/source/classes/wizard.rst

 prepared spells can include six spells of 1st or 2nd level, in any combination, chosen from your spellbook.
 If you prepare the 1st-level spell :ref:`srd:magic-missile`, you can cast it using a 1st-level or a 2nd-level slot.
-Casting the spell doesn’t remove it from your list of prepared spells.
+Casting the spell doesn't remove it from your list of prepared spells.

 You can change your list of prepared spells when you finish a long rest.